Killol14/Namaste-India/README.md

 The navigation bar is Static and is sticky, so the user can refer back to the links at the top at any point.

-I have added the navigation bar on the gallery page in order to provide the reader with more information, eg Park Map, Events, Contact, without having to press the back key
+I have added the navigation bar on the all other page so its easy to navigate.

-### Carousel
+### Carousel card and JsFlipster

-For the carousel image I have used the Bootstrap 4.5 and 7
+For the carouse card image for gallery I have used the Bootstrap 4.5 and 7 , for the Jsflipster I have Copyed the link and some code from one of the YouTube Guide Video.

 ### Hyperlinks